chop-dbhi/avocado/README.md

 **Parameters**

 - `labels` - refers to one or more space-separated app, model, or field labels, for example library.book refers the the model Book in the app library.
-- `--modified` - Updates the `data_modified` on `DataField` instances corresponding the labels.
+- `--modified` - Updates the `data_version` on `DataField` instances corresponding the labels.
 This is primarily used for cache invalidation.

 **Note, currently `--modified` is the only flag that does anything**

 ### cache

-Finds all models referenced by the app, model or field `labels` and explicitly updates various cached properties relative to the `data_modified` on `DataField` instances.
+Finds all models referenced by the app, model or field `labels` and explicitly updates various cached properties relative to the `data_version` on `DataField` instances.

 ### history